-personality of each people.
+The concept of the people is essential to the understanding of Gera's thought.
+"The people" signifies "the common subject of a history and a culture" (16).
+In this definition, the emphasis is on the indefinite articles.
+Thus, the concept of the people can be understood as referring to the individual personality of each people.
 The personal unity and identity of a people is the result of its common history, lived as a community, manifested in a shared life-style and nourished by the wealth of its culture in conjunction with its religious roots.
 It is thanks to this historico-cultural interaction that the soul of a people - its specific identity - evolves and takes clear shape.

-Liberation comes into play to the degree that this identity is put at risk of deformation by exterior factors (wars) or by interior ones (the abuse of power), so creating the need for a renewal of the identity.
+Liberation comes into play to the degree that this identity is put at risk of deformation by exterior factors (wars) or by interior ones (the abuse of power), so creating the need for a renewal of identity.
 This is the reason why the identity of a people is most clearly seen where it is lived in its original and purest form - among the poor:

-Amongst them, the common and community aspect of historical, religious, ethical and cultural values finds its right place and its greatest transparency, free of the disfigurements resulting from the privileges of possession, from power or from intellectual knowledge.34
+Amongst them, the common and communitary aspect of historical, religious, ethical and cultural values finds its right place and its greatest transparency, free of the disfigurements resulting from the privileges of possession, from power or from intellectual knowledge(17).

 In this manner, poverty becomes the essential reflection of the identity of a people, not because poverty is desirable in itself or because it focalises the force of the people in a social struggle of the Marxist mould.
 Rather than becoming an external aim, poverty becomes the ideal of a life-choice and an interior disposition.
 The disposition of poverty is the personal attitude which discovers its own existence as a gift.
-This gift can be - in each and every existential situation- accepted with humility and joy.
+This gift can be - in each and every existential situation - accepted with humility and joy.
 It is this existential joy which is seen most particularly, and in a mysterious way, on the faces of the poor.
 And it is then, in this context of the visibility and the original transparency of the identity of a people, that popular piety and religiosity play a particular role, for they correspond to the culture which is the people's own.
-Religiosity is an attitude typical among the poor, and the poor form in a priority manner a people.
-It is the poor who manifest, in a way both dense and typical, the religion of a people.35
+Religiosity is a typical attitude among the poor, and the poor form, in the most proper sense, a people.
+It is the poor who manifest, in a way both dense and typical, the religion of a people(17).